TeunHuijben/ALPaCA/README.md

 # ALPaCA
-This repository contains code to calculate the analytical PSF for an emitter near a spherical nanoparticle, as published in: **Point-spread function deformations unlock 3D localization microscopy on spherical nanoparticles [(arXiv)](https://arxiv.org/abs/2306.08148)**.
+This repository contains code to calculate the analytical PSF for an emitter near a spherical nanoparticle, as published in: **Point-spread function deformations unlock 3D localization microscopy on spherical nanoparticles ([ACS Nano](https://pubs.acs.org/doi/full/10.1021/acsnano.4c09719))**

 - [Introduction](#introduction)
 - [Installation](#installation)